30 January 2020

 A few tips to protect yourself from ransomware

-- Regularly update your operating system, your browser and the programs you use most often.
+- Regularly upgrade your operating system, browser and programs that you use often.

-- Never pay the hacker to regain access to your files.
-Instead, contact the police and register a complaint.
+- Never pay money to restore access to your files.
+Report the incident to the police.